Chip 'n Dale: Rescue Rangers (TV series)

-Chip 'n Dale: Rescue Rangers is an American animated adventure comedy television series produced by Walt Disney Television Animation.
-Created by Tad Stones and Alan Zaslove, it featured established Disney characters Chip 'n' Dale in a new setting.
-The series premiered on The Disney Channel on March 4, 1989, after the episode "Catteries Not Included" aired on August 27, 1988, as a preview.
-The series continued in September with a two-hour special, Rescue Rangers: To the Rescue, later divided into five parts to air as part of the weekday run.
+Chip 'n Dale: Rescue Rangers is an American animated adventure comedy television series created by Tad Stones and Alan Zaslove and produced by Walt Disney Television Animation.
+It featured established Disney characters Chip 'n' Dale in a new setting.
+After the episode "Catteries Not Included" aired on August 27, 1988, as a preview, the series premiered on The Disney Channel on March 4, 1989.
+The series continued in syndication in September 1989 with a two-hour special, Rescue Rangers: To the Rescue, later divided into five parts to air as part of the weekday run.
+On September 18, 1989, the series entered national syndication.
+It often aired on afternoons along with DuckTales, and beginning on September 10, 1990, as a part of the syndicated programming block The Disney Afternoon.
 The final episode aired on November 19, 1990.

-On September 18, 1989, the series entered national syndication.
-It often aired afternoons along with and following DuckTales and later TaleSpin.
-From 1990 to 1993, reruns were aired as a part of The Disney Afternoon.
-It was shown on Toon Disney upon that channel's launch in 1998 but was removed a decade later.
+Reruns aired on The Disney Afternoon until 1993.
+Subsequently, reruns were shown on The Disney Channel starting in 1995, and on Toon Disney upon that channel's launch in 1998 but were removed a decade later.
 The entire run became available (as one season) as part of Disney+ as of its launch on November 12, 2019, fully remastered in high definition.
 The series was initially released on Blu-ray on January 25, 2022, via Disney Movie Club, then everywhere else on February 15, 2022.

-A live-action/animated metafictional sequel film with the same name was released on Disney+ on May 20, 2022.
-From May 19–20, 2022, Disney XD reran the show to promote the film.
+A live-action/animated metafictional follow-up film of the same name was released on Disney+ on May 20, 2022.
+From that same day, Disney XD reran the show to promote the film.

-Synopsis
+Premise

-Chip and Dale are two chipmunks who start a detective agency, Rescue Rangers, along with their friends Gadget Hackwrench, Monterey Jack, and Zipper.
-The pint-sized detectives deal with crimes that are often "too small" for the police to handle, usually with other animals as their clients.
-The gang frequently find themselves going up against two particular arch-villains: Mafia-style tabby cat Fat Cat and mad scientist Norton Nimnul.
+The series follows Chip and Dale, two chipmunks who operate a detective agency called Rescue Rangers.
+The protagonists are joined by their friends Gadget Hackwrench, Monterey Jack, and Zipper.
+The detectives deal with crimes that are often "too small" for the police to handle, usually with other animals as their clients.
+The Rescue Rangers frequently find themselves going up against two arch-villains in particular: Mafia-style tabby cat Fat Cat and mad scientist Norton Nimnul.

 Episodes

 Except for the five-part set of episodes made from the pilot movie, each 22-minute episode of the series was self-contained.
-Plot points introduced in each episode stayed in the episode and any character development did not appear to continue through to future episodes.
+Plot points introduced in each episode stayed in the episode and any character development didn't appear to continue through to future episodes.
 Most of the episodes followed a similar format, wherein the next case was presented at the start of the episode, then the bulk of the episode had the sleuths gathering clues and investigating the situation.
 In the last few minutes of the episode, the case was resolved, usually in dramatic fashion and the final moments would have a humorous wrap-up scene between the Rangers.